codragon2020/pwa_budget_tracker/README.md

   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

   ## Description
-🔍 This budget tracking app was built to learn how PWA (Progressive Web Apps) work.
+🔍 This budget tracking app was built to learn how PWA (Progressive Web Apps) works.
 The user should be able to add expenses and deposits to their budget with or without a connection to the internet.
 When entering transactions offline, they should populate the total.
 As the user comes back online the transaction will move from pending to added.

   [Heroku Deployed App](https://tranquil-lowlands-46071.herokuapp.com/)